 If you think you'll be nervous, talk to your teacher about this and agree some strategies to help you on exam day.

 Don't worry about difficult questions.
 Just tell yourself they will be difficult for everyone else and move on to something easier!

-Think about why you want to do the exam and what you can do to stay motivated so that you go into the exam feeling confident and prepared.
+Think about why you want to do the exam and what you can do to stay motivated so that you go into the exam feeling confident and well-prepared.